-- To apply for a partial or total withdrawal, students will provide official notification of intent to withdraw, in writing or orally, to the Integrated Services Office or Associate Registrar at the UAGM- Carolina Campus branch campuses.
-The campuses will record and document the reasons and date of the student petition. - 2.
-Withdrawals with Reimbursements: Courses in which the student applies for partial or total withdrawal during the first week of the class will be reimbursed.
+To apply for a Partial or Total Withdrawal, students must obtain a form from the Retention Office.
+The form must be submitted by the deadline established in the Academic Calendar.
+The request will be processed and documented with the reasons and date of the student request.

+- Withdrawals with Reimbursements: Courses in which the student applies for partial or total withdrawal before the add/drop deadline will be fully reimbursed.
 Partial withdrawal may affect the classification of the student for financial aid purposes. - 3.
-Withdrawals without Reimbursements: When students request a partial or total withdrawal from a course, after the due date established by the Institution for withdrawals with reimbursement, will affect the student's academic progress. - 4.
-The Institution may drop a student on the recommendation of the Discipline Committee or the Campus Director, following the provisions established in the Student's Regulations Handbook.
+Withdrawals without Reimbursements: When students request a partial or total withdrawal from a course, after the date established by the University for withdrawals with reimbursement, it may affect the student's academic progress. - 4.
+The Institution may administratively drop a student with no refund, following the provisions established in the Student Code of Conduct.